 - $12.00 an hour.
 SOAR leaders may work up to 40 hours a week from late May through late July.

 - Free summer meal plan

-- Free housing during SOAR sessions
+- Free on-campus housing during SOAR sessions

 - Free BearWear as your SOAR uniform